HiImFelipe/would-you-rather/README.md

 ### Running

+If you wish to compile the TypeScript code

 ```bash
 npm run start
 ```

-Or if you don't wish to compile the TS stuff and just run:
+Or if you don't feel like doing so

 ```bash
 npm run dev